 Forgotten Coast Cultural Coalition

-Internationally acclaimed artists will gather on Florida's Forgotten Coast to participate in the 9th annual Forgotten Coast en Plein Air, America's Great Paint-Out, May 1-11, 2014.
+Internationally acclaimed artists gather annually in March, along Florida's Forgotten Coast to participate in the prestigious Forgotten Coast en Plein Air event.
 Painters will set up their easels and pull out their brushes to document the landscape and culture of this last vestige of authentic "Old Florida" – the coastal stretch of scenic North Florida between Mexico Beach and Alligator Point.

 "Plein Air", a French word, simply translated means "open air".
 The roots of plein air painting are found in 19th-century Europe.
 An Englishman, John Constable, believed that artists should forget "formulas" and trust their own vision in finding truth in nature.
 About the same time in France, in a small village called Barbizon, a group of artists focused their attention on a subject matter that had never been done before: everyday life and the natural world surrounding it.
 These realists laid the groundwork for the next development: Impressionism.
 Plein air forever changed how artists see the world.